nedbat/coveragepy/doc/index.rst

 #.
 Install coverage.py from the
     `coverage page on the cheeseshop <http://pypi.python.org/pypi/coverage>`_.

 #.
-Run coverage.py to execute your program and gather data:
+Run coverage to execute your program and gather data:

     .. code-block:: console

         $ coverage -e -x my_program.py arg1 arg2
         blah blah ..your program's output.. blah blah

 #.
-Run coverage.py to report on the results:
+Run coverage to report on the results:

     .. code-block:: console